hcstevenchang/Sudoku-Solver/README.md

 ## Description

 * Sudoki Solver using Backtracking algorithm.
-* Created an GUI with tkinter.
+* Created a GUI with tkinter.

 ## Example:
 ### input